Table of Contents[Hide][Show]

 I’ve always enjoyed reading.
 When I started on my family’s health journey many years ago, I poured through as many health books as I could get my hands on.
 Over the years I’ve read hundreds of books in the health and wellness space, some really good ones, some pretty boring, and others full of terrible advice.

-Now of course my favorite TED talks, blogs, and podcasts are an important part of my health research library, so I’ll share some of those resources with you too!
+Now my favorite TED talks, blogs, and podcasts are an important part of my health research library, so I’ll share some of those resources with you too!

-A great resource that details how pre-conception and pregnancy diet can have a dramatic impact on a child’s future and how to optimize these factors.
-Dr. Cate Shanahan delves in to the subject of epigenetics and talks about the four core foods and how they impact health:
+The book Deep Nutrition is a great resource that details how pre-conception and pregnancy diet can have a dramatic impact on a child’s future, and how to optimize these factors.
+Dr. Cate Shanahan delves into the subject of epigenetics and talks about the four core foods and how they impact health:

-Depending on the severity of the patient, one either begins with or works up to the Introduction Diet, which is the strictest part of the protocol, focused on intensive healing.
-There are then stages as the person begins to introduce other foods.
+It recommends starting with a stricter diet, then progressing to other stages as new foods are slowly reintroduced.
 The most difficult factor of the GAPS diet is that in order to be effective, especially in the beginning, one must be 100% compliant.
-This means a lot of preparing foods at home, as practically any foods prepared by someone not familiar with the protocol will have things that can aggravate the gut.
+This means a lot of preparing foods at home, as most pre-prepared foods include things that can aggravate the gut.

-The website, GapsDiet.com, outlines some of the protocol, but the book is a much more comprehensive source of information.”
+The website GapsDiet.com outlines some of the protocol, but the book is much more comprehensive.

 “Ramiel Nagel researched the information that later became the book Cure Tooth Decay when his daughter suffered from severe tooth decay at less than 2 years old.
 Much of the information he found was from the works of Dr. Price who studied the oral health of many people around the world.

-Practical Paleo is a helpful resource, especially for those new to Paleo or those with autoimmune problems.
-Diane created this very involved resource guide that is full of information:
+Practical Paleo is a great resource, especially for those new to paleo or those with autoimmune problems.

 - Digestive issues